-Gross profit is the difference between net revenue and cost of goods sold.
+Gross profit is the difference between net revenue and cost of goods sold and intangible asset impairment.
 Cost of goods sold consists of purchased material, labor and overhead to manufacture equipment and spare parts and the cost of service and support to customers for installation, warranty and paid service calls.
 Gross margin is gross profit as a percent of net revenue.
-Our gross profit and gross margin by reportable segment for the years ended September 30, 2023 and 2022 were as follows, dollars in thousands:
+Our gross profit and gross margin by reportable segment were as follows, dollars in thousands:

-Gross Gross ncrease Segment 2023 Margin 2022 Margin (E ecrease) % Change Semiconductor \$ 29,184 38% \$ 30,880 35% \$ (1,696) (5)% Material and Substrate 6,368 18% 8,631 47% (2,263) (26)% Total gross profit \$ 35,552 31% \$ 39,511 37% \$ (3,959) (10)%
+Years Ended Se pte nber 30,

+Gro Gross Iı ncrease

+Segment 2024 Mar gin 2023 Margi n (D ecrease) % Change

+Thermal Processing Solutions \$ 24,269 35% \$ 29,184 38% \$ (4,915) (17)%

+Semiconductor Fabrication

+Solutions 11,962 37% 6,368 18% 5,594 88%

+Total gross profit \$ 36,231 36% \$ 35,552 31% \$ 679 2%

-Gross profit for the years ended September 30, 2023 and 2022 was \$35.6 million and \$39.5 million, respectively, representing a decrease of \$4.0 million, or 10%.
-Gross margin for 2023 and 2022 was 31% and 37%, respectively.
-Gross margin for the Semiconductor segment increased to 38% in 2023, compared to 35% in 2022, due primarily to improved utilization at our Massachusetts facility as well as the above-mentioned closure of our Shanghai manufacturing facility in the 2022 period.
-This closure resulted in decreased utilization during the closure period as we continued to pay our employees while ceasing production entirely for the first eight weeks of the third quarter of fiscal 2022.
-In the Material and Substrate segment, gross margin decreased to 18% in 2023, compared to 47% in 2022 due primarily to an impairment charge of \$4.6 million for intangible assets and a charge in the amount of \$1.5 million related to the write-off of inventory for our polishing machine products.
-Additionally, we had higher equipment sales, primarily at Entrepix, which have lower margins than our consumables.
-We are experiencing increased material costs across all our segments.
+Gross profit for the years ended September 30, 2024 and 2023 was \$36.2 million and \$35.6 million, respectively, representing an increase of \$0.7 million, or 2%.
+Gross margin for 2024 and 2023 was 36% and 31%, respectively.
+Gross margin for the Thermal Processing Solutions segment decreased to 35% in 2024, compared to 38% in 2023, due primarily from product mix with decreases in shipments of our high-temperature furnaces, surface-mount technology ("SMT") and packaging equipment, partially offset by increases in shipments of our horizontal diffusion furnaces.
+Gross margin for the Semiconductor Fabrication Solutions segment, increased to 37% in 2024, compared to 18% in 2023 due primarily to the 2023 impairment charge of \$4.6 million for intangible assets and a charge in the amount of \$1.5 million related to the write-off of inventory for our polishing machine products, partially offset by an additional intangible asset impairment charge in 2024 of \$0.8 million.
+We are experiencing moderate material costs increases across all our segments.
 In response to such increased costs, we continually review our pricing plans and supplier agreements, with the objective of passing these increased costs to our customers where possible; however, we continue to experience pricing pressure from our customers.
-We are also continuing to explore partnerships with contract manufacturers, who can leverage their buying power on a larger scale.
-In the first quarter of fiscal 2024, we began making targeted labor reductions as a result of the shift to contract manufacturing and the continuing slowdown in the broader semiconductor industry.
+We are also continuing to explore additional partnerships with contract manufacturers, who can leverage their buying power on a larger scale.
+Throughout fiscal 2024, we made targeted labor reductions as a result of the shift to contract manufacturing and the continuing slowdown in the broader semiconductor industry.